cyberark/conjur-api-java/README.md

 ```

 and enter the required information at the prompts.
 This will save the certificate to a file like `"conjur-mycompany.pem"`
-in the current directory.
+in your HOME directory.
 Java doesn't deal with the *pem* format, so next you'll need to convert it to the *der* format:

 ```bash
 openssl x509 -outform der -in conjur-yourcompany.pem -out conjur-yourcompany.der